GUNP0WD3RBARRL/GUNP0WD3RBARRL/README.md

 · ❔ ·
-THIS IS MOSTLY SUPPOSED TO BE AN INFO ACCOUNT FOR PT!! :D MOSTLY DNUIF/DNUID ALTHOUGH IT DEPENDS ALOT ON MY MOOD
+MOSTLY DNUIF/DNUID ALTHOUGH IT DEPENDS ALOT ON MY MOOD

 I will probably be offtab most of the time